 So do you run down to Home Depot or Lowe’s to buy hoses and sprinkler heads?
-If so may find yourself standing in the aisle looking at the different sprinklers and asking, “Which one do I choose to water my lawn?”
-The variety of the choices can be overwhelming to say the least.
+If so you may find yourself standing in the aisle looking at the different sprinklers and asking.
+“Which one do I choose to water my lawn?”
+The variety of choices can be overwhelming, to say the least.

-First, you have to look at the size of lawn you have, and how much time you have to devote to watering.
-For a lawn that it is no more than 3000 square feet a fountain head type sprinkler would be the best choice.
+First, you have to look at the size of the lawn you have.
+This and how much time you have to devote to watering.
+For a lawn that is no more than 3000 square feet, a fountainhead type sprinkler would be the best choice.
 You would need to water 30 to 40 minutes on each section of your lawn three times a week.
-If the lawn is 5,000-7,000 square feet, or larger, a gear driven or the old style rain bird sprinklers would work.
+If the lawn is 5,000-7,000 square feet, or larger, a gear-driven or the old style rain bird sprinklers would work.
 And you would want to water 40 to 60 minutes three times per week.

 Now you may be asking, “Why does the time change with the sprinkle head you use?”
 Well, the amount of coverage per square foot is the main factor.
-The fountain sprinkler covers up to 30 foot circle, and waters the whole area in that circle with an overlap to where the sprinkler will water next.
+The fountain sprinkler covers up to a 30-foot circle.
+It will water the whole area in that circle with an overlap to where the sprinkler will water next.
 So, you get the needed amount of water in less time.
-The gear driven and rain bird head cover a larger square footage and have to be adjusted to cover larger areas.
+The gear-driven and rain bird heads cover larger square footage and have to be adjusted to cover larger areas.

-Each type of sprinkler head also affects how many times you are going to need to go out and move the sprinkler.
+Each type of sprinkler head also affects how often you will need to go out and move the sprinkler.
 It is important to measure the output of the sprinkler to see how much water the lawn is getting.
 30 minutes with one type of head may be sufficient, while with a different type you may finding yourself needing to water twice as long.